Adithya1798/SDLC_26_HammerHeads/1_Requirements/read.md

 # 4W&#39;s and 1&#39;H

 ## Who:
- * students solve complicated problems quickly and in an efficient manner.
+ * Students solve complicated problems quickly and in an efficient manner.
- * Researchers and mathematician and Software engineers
+ * Researchers and mathematician and software engineers

 ## What:
- * To find Transpose ,inverse of a single matrix and determinant.
+ * To find the transpose, inverse of a single matrix and determinant.
- * On a pair of matrix  we can find the sum ,product ,differences and division.
+ * On a pair of matrix  we can find the sum, product, differences and division.

 ## When:
- * Can  solve complex matrix by students,researchers.
+ * Can  solve complex matrix by students, researchers.
- * Student can use this calculator when they face a difficulty in solving a matrix related problem.
+ * Students can use this calculator when they face a difficulty in solving a matrix related problem.